Utah solar rebates and incentives: 2026 guide

 What about the Utah state solar tax credit?

 Utah previously offered a tax credit of up to $2,000 for installing solar panels.
-But as of the end of 2023, that credit has expired and is no longer available, according to the Utah Office of Energy Development.
+But as of the end of 2023, that credit has expired and is no longer available for systems installed in 2024 and after, according to the Utah Office of Energy Development.

 Utah doesn't offer a state-wide net metering program.
 The largest utility in the state, Rocky Mountain Power, instead offers a reduced benefit known as net billing.